 If a student completes a thesis HE694 (3) and HE695 (3) then no internship is required.
 If a student selects to complete Applied Research HL691 Applied Research (3), then an internship HL/FN699 (3) and comprehensive exam GR698 is required.

 In addition to the criteria established for general admission to graduate studies, applicants must have the following:

 - An undergraduate GPA of 3.0 on a 4.0 scale

 - A 3.0 average in the following college-level classes 1.) nutrition science 2.) exercise physiology with a laboratory 3.) anatomy and physiology and 4.) chemistry

 The graduate assistantship (GA) is designed to provide support during full-time graduate study.
 It’s an opportunity for the graduate students to serve in a professional role while establishing a professional relationship with faculty and administrators.
 In addition to a per year stipend, GAs gain valuable experience.
 There are two kinds of assistantships: teaching and administrative.

 College of Education, Health and Human Studies

-The Bachelor of Science in Nursing degree is housed within the College of Education, Health and Human Studies.
+This degree is housed within the College of Education, Health and Human Studies.
 The college boasts programs that train students in mind, body, and soul.
 So, whether you want to teach, to care, to support, or to fix, we have a program to get you there.

 Become a Redhawk.